Did you know that we present online courses too?

 Prior to winter there is a peak of snake activity in South Africa as snakes build up fat reserves and seek a suitable shelter for the cold months ahead.
 But some snakes, like pythons and Puff Adders, are actively busy with mating on the Highveld right into the middle of winter.

-When seeking a hide-out for winter snakes will carefully seek a shelter that has sufficient moisture to ensure that the snake does not desiccate or can easily be located by predators.
+When seeking a hide-out for winter, snakes will carefully seek a shelter that (a) has sufficient moisture to ensure that the snake does not desiccate and (b) cannot easily be located by predators.
 As it cools down the snake may move deeper and deeper into its hole but they rarely remain motionless unless the temperature drops to close to zero degrees C.

 With a dramatic drop in snake activity in winter, very few bites are reported and the majority of bites on humans are recorded in the warm summer months of January – April/May.